 It is not the strongest of the species that survives, nor the most intelligent, but the ones most responsive to change (Darwin)

-Having always been inspired by this Darwin quote, those who have crossed my path will have already met my mascot chameleon which I affectionately call “Adaptus Rex”.
+Those of you who have crossed my path will have no doubt been introduced to my mascot chameleon which I affectionately call “Adaptus Rex”.
 He’s tame and as a prehistoric descendant, he learned to survive environmental change!
-His capacity to modify colours has followed me through all life environments and challenges, adapting to the next state of evolution.
+His capacity to modify the colours of his skin to adapt to different environments has inspired me through all of life’s challenges, continually adapting to the next phase of evolution.